mundorfd/olc-html-hacks/html_css_guide.md

 1. The `width` property sets the **maximum** width that the image can be.
 2. The `float` property will place the element either to the left or right, allowing text to wrap around it.
 3. The `margin` property will set a margin area on the top, right, bottom and left (in that order).
 So 0 on the top, 0 on the right, 10 pixels on the bottom, and 30 pixels on the left.
+   > ![NOTE]
+   > Margins, and properties like this, go clockwise around the element, starting from the top.

 ### Align the second image